-The potential concentration of credit risk consists mainly of cash and other receivables.
-The Company limits its counterparty exposures from its cash by only dealing with well-established financial institutions of a high-quality credit standing.
-Receivables comprise mainly subscription receivable, receivable from optionee, and GST receivable from the government.
-The maximum exposure to credit risk is represented by the carrying amount of each financial asset on the statement of financial position.
+The potential concentration of credit risk consists mainly of cash and other receivable.
+The Company limits its counterparty exposures from its cash by only dealing with well-established financial institutions of a highquality credit standing.
+The maximum exposure to credit risk is represented by the carrying amount of each financial asset on the consolidated statement of financial position.